NFDI4BIOIMAGE/training/_sources/licenses/unknown.md

 The ARC is a framework for organizing and documenting research data, as well as a container that continuously supports collaboration, data exchange, and adherence to FAIR principles among various researchers.
 The ARC can be checked for completeness and quality at any time and converted into a citable data publication without interrupting the research or documentation process.
 It is built on widely accepted research data standards such as RO-Crate, ISA, and abstract CWL.

-Tags: Research Data Management, Fair
+Tags: Research Data Management, Fair, Exclude From Dalia

 Content type: Framework